littletinman/space-whiskey/README.md

 ## How it Works
 - Looks in the Games folder of the current user
 - Looks in each folder for a metadata.json file
+- Looks in the Games folder for a library.json file for external games
 - Lists the games in a minimal user interface
 - Provides a simple way to launch any of the games